All Episodes

 They didn't complain.

-As long as they think that there's a tax increase on the rich coming, all they care about is Social Security is solvent for the rest of their lives.
+As long as they think that there's a tax increase on the rich coming, all they care about is that Social Security is solvent for the rest of their lives.

 They couldn't care less about the future.

-So if the rich get a tax increase, ostensibly to pay for social security, everybody else is, they're not going to care.
+So if the rich get a tax increase, ostensibly to pay for Social Security, everybody else is, they're not going to care.

 Show me one time where seasoned citizens have raised a stink about tax increases on Social Security.